behindthebeard/contracts-in-typescript/README.md

 ## Stack

-- Tsoa
-- Next.js
+This repository utilizes a stack of technologies including, to make sure FE-BE API is typesafe with automatic contract generation:

+- Tsoa: a typesafe framework for generating contracts
+- Next.js: a React framework for building frontend applications
-- Tanstack Query
+- Tanstack Query: a powerful data-fetching library
-- Tailwind
-- shadcn/ui
+- Tailwind: a utility-first CSS framework
+- shadcn/ui: a UI component library

 ## Architecture